 Knowledge Level Section Marks Total

-K3 35
+К3 35

-K4 D 1 ( D ) (0

-K5 Project Report & Viva voce 15 50
+K4 Project Report & Viva voce 15 50

+K5

-Programme Co de: 05 Title: B.Sc., BOTANY Core Paper: 1 - BIODIVERSI TY - I (Bacteria, Virus, Pathology) Algae, Fungi, Lichens and Plant Batch Semester Hours / Week Total Hours Credits 2021-2022 I 7 105 4
+Programme Co de: 05 B.Sc., BOTANY

+Core Paper 1: PLANT DIVERSITY - I

+Batch Semester Hours / Week Total Hours Credits

+2022-2023 I 7 105 5

-- ➤ To acquire knowledge on evolution of Microbes and Thallophytes and to know about the diversity patterns of lower life forms on earth. - > To understand the distribution, structure, reproduction and life cycle patterns of lower life forms like bacteria, virus, algae, fungi and lichens. - > To know the economic value of lower organisms.
+- To acquire knowledge on evolution of Thallophytes and to know about the diversity patterns of lower life forms on earth. - To understand the distribution, structure, reproduction and life cycle patterns of lower life forms like algae, fungi and lichens. - To know the economic value aspect of lower organisms.

-K1 CO1 To know the bacteria, virus and primitive plants of the earth.
-Know about the distribution and mode of nutrition of algal, fungal species CO2 Differentiate, identify and classify the algal species using algal pigments.
-CO3 To study the structure, reproduction and life cycle patterns of algae.
-CO4 Apply knowledge on the involvement and beneficial aspects of fungi to mankind.
-K5 CO5 To disseminate knowledge on disease causing organisms like bacteria and virus with their control measures
+K1 CO1 Know about the distribution and mode of nutrition of algal and fungal species CO2 Differentiate, identify and classify the algal species using algal pigments and to study the structure, reproduction and life cycle patterns of algae.
+CO3 Gain thorough knowledge on the symbiotic nature of fungi associated with tree species and improve soil fertility CO4 Apply knowledge on the involvement and beneficial aspects of fungi to mankind.
+K5 CO5 Apply their knowledge on the involvement of lichens as the indicators of pollution